-As Arcades were closed by the Governor pursuant to COVID-19 Executive Orders, it became apparent that there were a proliferation of Adult Arcades that have set up shop to operate in Palm Beach County.
+As arcades were closed by the Governor pursuant to COVID-19 Executive Orders, it became apparent that there was a proliferation of adult arcades that have set up shop to operate in Palm Beach County.

 Arcade operators have long argued that the machines are legal under the state's "Chuck E. Cheese" law, which allows people to play games with an "application of skill" to get credits redeemable for non-cash prizes.
-However, local governments throughout Florida, with no authority to regulate these businesses, have shut down arcades arguing that gambling equipment is a public nuisance and have put the public safety at risk since robberies and sometimes-fatal shootings have occurred at these businesses throughout the state.
+However, local governments throughout Florida with no authority to regulate these businesses, have shut down arcades arguing that gambling equipment is a public nuisance and that they have put public safety at risk since robberies and fatal shootings have occurred at these businesses throughout the state.

-SUPPORT legislation that increases the penalties for individuals that operate illegal adult arcade gaming operations.
+Palm Beach County SUPPORTS legislation that increases the penalties for individuals that operate illegal adult arcade gaming operations.